frmichel/flickr-statistics/src/fm/flickr/stat/README.txt

       "nb of explored photos in a group / total nb of photos uploaded to that group" during the same time slot.
       This takes a long time (lots of requests), to be activated cautiously...
 - upload: distribution of number of photos posted to Flickr in function of the hour of day
-- activity and anyphoto:
+- activity about explored photos:
 	- distribution of number of explored photos in function of the number of groups they are posted to
 	- distribution of number of explored photos in function of the number of times they were viewed
 	- distribution of number of explored photos in function of the number of comments they have
 	- distribution of number of explored photos in function of the number of favs they have
+	- distribution of number of explored photos in function of the owner's number of photos (data collected starting 15 Nov 2012)
+	- distribution of number of explored photos in function of the owner's number of contacts (data collected starting 15 Nov 2012)
+- activity about any unexplored photos: data collected starting 8 Jan.
+2013 => for photos starting at 8 Dec.
+2012:
+	- distribution of number of explored photos in function of the number of groups they are posted to
+	- distribution of number of explored photos in function of the number of times they were viewed
+	- distribution of number of explored photos in function of the number of comments they have
+	- distribution of number of explored photos in function of the number of favs they have
-	- distribution of number of explored photos in function of the owner's number of photos (starting 15/11/2012)
+	- distribution of number of explored photos in function of the owner's number of photos
-	- distribution of number of explored photos in function of the owner's number of contacts (starting 15/11/2012)
+	- distribution of number of explored photos in function of the owner's number of contacts

 ProcessMonthlyStats:
 ====================